WELCOME TO SA'S ONLINE FYNBOS STORE

-Our in-house Fynbos Flavour Wheel is designed to unlock the unique flavour sensations of South African Fynbos.
-Discover this indigenous flavour trail with our pairing suggestions and meal ideas.
+Our in-house Fynbos Flavour Wheel unlocks the unique flavour sensations of some of the world's most ancient botanicals.
+Explore this aromatic flavour 'trail' with our meal pairing suggestions.

 South Africa's culinary flavours derive from edible varieties of Fynbos, a family of ancient botanicals described in Dutch and Afrikaans as fine bush.
 They comprise the greater portion of the Cape Floristic Region with some 7000 recorded species.

-Cape Town's Table Mountain is at the centre of this globally acclaimed diversity hotspot and UNESCO World Heritage Site at the southern tip of Africa.
+Cape Town's Table Mountain is at the centre of this globally acclaimed biodiversity hotspot.

 KNOW YOUR EDIBLE FYNBOS